Hermes + Agent Ops / Foundation

 Thesis

-Hermes + Open WebUI Just Changed AI Agents Forever is a practical lesson in hermes + agent ops: Use a chat interface as an agent control surface, but keep the actual value in tools, context, and verification.
+Hermes + Open WebUI Just Changed AI Agents Forever teaches a practical hermes + agent ops move: Use a chat interface as an agent control surface, but keep the actual value in tools, context, and verification.

 0:26